shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The cost of said creation is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

 The spells infused into the item no longer have a certain amount of uses before needing to be re-infused with magical power.
-Your base rate of pay is 80 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

-### My Magnum Opus
+### Magnum Opus

 At 18th level, your years of honing your craft have led you to create a masterpiece so great that it will eclipse all your other work for the rest of time.